Jaydilyc/airbnb-clone-project/README.md

 ### 📈 Coming Soon:
 An ERD (Entity Relationship Diagram) will be added to visually represent these relationships.
+...

+## 🚀 Feature Breakdown

+The Airbnb Clone Project includes a range of features that replicate the functionality of the original Airbnb platform.
+These features are designed to provide a seamless experience for both hosts and guests while offering developers hands-on experience with backend architecture and API development.

+---

+### 🧑‍💼 User Management
+Allows users to register, log in, and manage their profiles.
+The system differentiates between hosts and guests, ensuring secure access and personalized functionality across the platform.

+---

+### 🏘️ Property Management
+Enables hosts to list, update, and delete properties.
+Each listing includes details such as location, pricing, description, and images.
+This feature allows hosts to manage their offerings dynamically.

+---

+### 📅 Booking System
+Allows guests to book available properties by selecting check-in and check-out dates.
+The system handles conflict detection, calculates total cost, and updates availability accordingly.

+---

+### 💳 Payment Processing
+Handles secure recording of payment transactions associated with bookings.
+It tracks amount, method, and payment dates, providing financial traceability and future integration points for real payment gateways.

+---

+### ⭐ Reviews & Ratings
+Enables guests to leave feedback on properties they have stayed in.
+This feature promotes trust and quality control by allowing users to rate their experience and share comments.

+---

+### 🔐 Authentication & Authorization
+Implements secure user authentication (e.g., password hashing, JWT tokens) and role-based access control to ensure users can only access appropriate resources.

+---

+### 📑 API Documentation
+Provides a clear and interactive interface for developers to explore and test API endpoints.
+Using Swagger or similar tools, the documentation enhances maintainability and onboarding for contributors.

+---

+### ⚙️ CI/CD Pipeline Integration
+Automates testing, building, and deployment workflows using GitHub Actions.
+This ensures consistent quality, speeds up iteration, and reduces the risk of manual deployment errors.

+---

+### 🐳 Dockerized Environment (Optional)
+Packages the entire app in Docker containers for seamless local development and deployment.
+This ensures consistency across different machines and environments.

+---

 ## 📂 Project Structure (To be updated as we build)